-The Ecuador internal revenue service (SRI) has disallowed the deduction from income tax (2003 to 2010) of payments for the transportation of crude oil to Ecuador company Oleoducto de Crudos Pesados, S.A. under a "Ship or pay" arrangement.
-The National Court of Justice has dismissed the appeals regarding 2003 and 2005 on procedural grounds, without addressing the merits of the case.
+The Ecuador Internal Revenue Service (SRI) has disallowed the deduction from income tax (2003 to 2010) of payments for the transportation of crude oil to Ecuador company Oleoducto de Crudos Pesados, S.A. under a "Ship or Pay" arrangement.
+The National Court of Justice has dismissed the appeals regarding 2003 to 2005 on procedural grounds, without addressing the merits of the case.

-For the period 2004 to 2010, the SRI has also queried the criteria used to set the benchmark price applicable to sales of the output of Block 16, in which Repsol Ecuador, S.A. holds a 35% interest.
+The SRI has also called into question, for the years 2004 to 2010, the criteria used to set the benchmark price applicable to sales of production from the Block 16, in which Repsol Ecuador, S.A. holds a 35% interest.
 The National Court of Justice has dismissed the appeal regarding 2005 on procedural grounds, without addressing the merits of the case.
+As a result, the government of Ecuador has been notified that an international arbitration action may be lodged.

-Oleoducto de Crudos Pesados, S.A.
+In addition, Oleoducto de Crudos Pesados, S.A.
 (OCP), a 29.66% investee of Repsol Ecuador, S.A., is disputing with the government of Ecuador the tax treatment of subordinated debt issued to finance its operations.
-The National Court handed down a favorable ruling for this company, which the government appealed before the Constitutional Court.
-The Constitutional Court has set aside the National Court ruling and ordered a new ruling.
+The National Court handed down a favorable ruling for this company, which the authorities appealed before the Constitutional Court.
+The Constitutional Court has rendered the ruling null and ordered a new ruling.
 The government also dismissed the National Court members who ruled in favor of the company.
-Later, the National Court has issued rulings in favor of the interests of SRI in respect of the 2003 to 2006 fiscal years.
+Later, the National Court issued rulings in favor of the interests of SRI in respect of the 2003 to 2006 fiscal years.
 OCP's appeals to the Constitutional Court were dismissed.
 The government of Ecuador has been notified that an international arbitration action may be lodged.